Winner of the 2016 Award of Project Excellence from the Washington Museum Association!

 Resources for Schools

 Designed for 3rd and 4th grade students, this lesson plan includes reading, social studies, writing and art.
 It provides students with an opportunity to learn about Job Carr's life before he traveled west along the Oregon Trail.
+Students conduct a close reading of a first-person historical narrative, complete a timeline of sequential events, and create an illustrated storyboard of these events.

 **Please note that reservations for our traveling trunks are currently paused.**